 Before we go any further, “Do you really need a dog?”
 Owning a dog means a lot of responsibility, patience, time and yes, more expenses.
 If you’re looking for a pet puppy, it’s like having a baby - a family member.
 Dogs need to be cared and loved.
 They need to be properly housetrained and to have a form of exercise.
 They need to have basic obedience training, techniques for teaching manners while guarding the puppy's temperament and personality make up.
 You don’t want a dog that is dangerous to your household and community.

-1. Temperament – Dog temperament is described in the breed standard but it is worth to mention that dogs have their own individuality.
+Now, let’s say you’re really decided to get a dog.
+These may be worth to consider:1.
+Temperament – Dog temperament is described in the breed standard but it is worth to mention that dogs have their own individuality.
 There are breeds notorious for their toughness and being aggressive to other animals making them very good guard dogs such as Rottweilers and Doberman Pinchers.
 There are dogs that are so playful and wouldn’t mind visitors going in and out of your house.

 2. Size – One size does not fit all.
 Generally, big dogs are not suitable for apartment dwellers, though some can adopt well as long as they have daily walks.
 On the other hand, small dogs are generally not suitable for families with active children or elderly who may trip over a small, bouncy creature.